heistp/qdisc-custom-classification/README.md

 examples don't work, try recompiling with `make`.
 Your kernel also needs to support BPF and BPF_SYSCALL, and iproute2 needs ELF library support compiled in.

-## cakeiso.sh
+## qdisc_classify.sh

-`cakeiso.sh` is a standalone test script that demonstrates how to do this custom isolation, and tests what works and what doesn't.
+`qdisc_classify.sh` is a standalone test script that demonstrates how to do this custom isolation, and tests what works and what doesn't.
 It sets up a netns environment with three namespaces, a client, a middlebox and a server.
 Three iperf3 servers are started on the server.
 We test three flows from two different "subscribers", two TCP flows and one unresponsive UDP flow, to show different host and flow isolation scenarios.
 To run it, simply execute as root:

-`./cakeiso.sh`
+`./qdisc_classify.sh`

-See [cakeiso.md](cakeiso.md) for sample output.
+See [qdisc_classify.md](qdisc_classify.md) for sample output.

 Seven different scenarios show the key concepts with tc-flow and eBPF: